gubazoltan/gubazoltan.github.io/_pages/about.md

 # Grüezi!

-I am a PhD student of [Tomáš Bzdušek](https://www.tomasbzdusek.com/) at [Universität Zürich](https://www.uzh.ch/cmsssl/en.html) in Switzerland.
+I am a PhD student in the group of [Tomáš Bzdušek](https://www.tomasbzdusek.com/) at [Universität Zürich](https://www.uzh.ch/cmsssl/en.html) in Switzerland.
 I obtained my undergraduate degrees at [Budapest University of Technology and Economics](https://www.bme.hu/?language=en) under the supervision of [András Pályi](http://eik.bme.hu/~palyi/).
 My research interests focus on the intersection of geometry, topology, and physics, particularly in the context of novel topological phases of matter and their emergent properties.

 Outside of research, I enjoy hiking in the Swiss Alps, discovering new sports, and reading.
 Above all, I am especially passionate about bouldering, which I pursue enthusiastically in my free time.